artur-gajewski/battle-arena/README.md

 When attacking with certain weapons, there might be possibility for a multiple shots per attack.
 Player rolls as many d20 dice as he or she wants to shoot per attack turn, but no more than the weapon's burst count.

 When shot or burst of shots are made, no matter what the outcome, attacking player needs to reduce available shots for that weapon by the amount of dice rolled.
 Once weapon is out of shots, it can not be used for attack any more.

+If player is peeking from behind a corner, he or she attacks with disadvantage.
+To attack without disadvantage, player must spend a move action to reveal the miniature fully.
+Player can hide behind the corner again during next turn's move action.

 ### Focus action